-Metric No. Trey mureator - 1.4 Feedback System (20) Weightage 1.4.1 Structured feedback received from 1) Students, 2) Teachers, 3) Employers, 10 $\mathbf{Q}{\mathbf{n}}\mathbf{M}$ 4) Alumni 5) Parents, for design and review of syllabus - Semester wise /year wise Options: A. Any 4 of the above B. Any 3 of the above C. Any 2 of the above D. Any 1 of the above E. None of the above Data Requirements: Report of analysis of feedback received from different stakeholders year wise File Description URL for stakeholder feedback report Action taken report of the Institution on feedback report as minuted by the Governing Council, Syndicate, Board of Management(Upload) Any additional information 1.4.2 Q n M Feedback processes of the institution may be classified as follows: A. Feedback collected, analysed and action taken and feedback available on website B. Feedback collected, analysed and action has been taken C. Feedback collected and analysed D. Feedback collected E. Feedback not collected Opt One Documents: Upload Stakeholder feedback report, Action taken report of the Institution on it as minuted by the Governing Council, Academic Council, Board of Management 10 File Description Any additional information URL for stakeholder feedback report
+Metric Weightage

+No.

+Structured feedback received from 10

+1.4.1

+1) Students, 2) Teachers, 3) Employers,

+$Q_nM$ 4) Alumni 5) Parents,

+for design and review of syllabus - Semester wise /year wise

+Options:

+A. Any 4 of the above

+B. Any 3 of the above

+C. Any 2 of the above

+D. Any 1 of the above

+E. None of the above

+L. None of the above

+Data Requirements: (As per Data Template in Section B)

+Report of analysis of feedback received from different stakeholders

+year wise

+File Description

+File Description

+URL for stakeholder feedback report

+Action taken report of the University on feedback report as stated in

+the minutes of the Governing Council, Syndicate, Board of

+Management (Upload)

+Any additional information (Upload)

+Feedback processes of the institution may be classified as follows: 10

+1.4.2 Treeuback processes of the institution may be classified as follows.
+10

+1.4.2 A Foodback collected analysed and action taken and foodbacks

+OM A. Feedback collected, analysed and action taken and feedback available on website

+$\mathbf{Q_n}\mathbf{M}$

+B. Feedback collected, analysed and action has been taken

+C. Feedback collected and analysed

+D. Feedback collected

+E. Feedback not collected Opt one

+•

+Do como ente.

+Documents:

+Upload Stakeholder feedback report, Action taken report of the

+university on it as stated in the minutes of the Governing Council,

+Syndicate, Board of Management

+File Decemention

+File Description Unload any additional information

+Upload any additional information

+URL for feedback report

-Criterion II - Teaching-Learning and Evaluation (300)
+Criterion II - Teaching-Learning and Evaluation (200)

-Key Indicator - 2.1 Student Enrolment and Profile (20)
+Key Indicator - 2.1 Student Enrolment and Profile (10)